sf-wdi-22-23/modules-22/w07-rails/d2-dawn-auth/README.md

 ## Test Setup

-* Add the rspec gem to both test and development environments, then run `bundle`
+* Add testing the three testing gems below to both test and development environments, then run `bundle`

 ```ruby
 group :development, :test do